jherink/Stitch/Documentation/readme.md

 // Step 2: Add elements to the document doc.Add( new Paragraph( "Hello World!" ) );

-// Step 3: Render or the document var html = doc.Render();
+// Step 3: Render the document
+var html = doc.Render();
 ~~~